soraxas/echo360/README.md

                         video, which could be the alternative feed.
 Might only work on some 'echo360.org' hosts.
   --subtitles, -s       Download VTT subtitles for each video feed.
+  --dump-json           Download JSON representation of course to output directory.
   --debug               Enable extensive logging.
   --auto                Only effective for 'echo360.org' host.
 When set, this
                         script will attempts to automatically redirects after